 - 2012: Matthew Muenster and Sara Esfahani captured first and second places in the Masters category, respectively.
 Curtis Doster took second place for his paper in Macroeconomics and Clayton Stewart tied for third place in the Microeconomics category.

 Spring 2016, Kourtney Greco, was selected as the top graduating economics student.
 Kourtney is a double major – Applied Economics and Accounting.
 Her internships include: Audit intern at Nationwide, Department Auditor in the Merchandise Department for Cedar Fair Entertainment Company, Office Intern at Alpha Care Adult Day Center, and owner/writer of Creative Children’s Tales.
-She has been involved with the following organizations during her college career: President, Vice President of Finances, and Executive Assistant for Kreischer Hall Council, member of BGSU Resident Student Association, Finalist Participant in the Dallas-Hamilton Center For Entrepreneurial Leadership Falcon Hatchery, National Society of Leadership and Success, Sigma Alpha Pi, Treasurer and Secretary for Economics Club, President and Vice President of Entrepreneurship Club, and a member of Sailing Club
+She has been involved with the following organizations during her college career: President, Vice President of Finances, and Executive Assistant for Kreischer Hall Council, member of BGSU Resident Student Association, Finalist Participant in the Paul J. Hooker Center For Entrepreneurial Leadership Falcon Hatchery, National Society of Leadership and Success, Sigma Alpha Pi, Treasurer and Secretary for Economics Club, President and Vice President of Entrepreneurship Club, and a member of Sailing Club

 Ben Zauski won the College of Business Karl E. Vogt Outstanding Senior Award in Spring 2015.
 Ben graduated in summer 2015 earning his Bachelor of Science in Economics as well as a bachelor’s in statistics from the College of Arts & Sciences.
 Zauski has been a leader in the Actuarial Science Society and had an actuarial internship with Cincinnati Insurance Companies.
 He is a mathematics and statistics tutor and was promoted to the position of tutor mentor, managing the University’s tutoring center.
 As an honors student, Zauski became a College Reading and Learning Association Certified International Tutor through a year-and-a-half training process.
 Zauski was the first person to graduate from our new Master’s in financial economics program at BGSU in Spring 2016.